 Planting Daffodils in Containers

 Daffodils can grow well in containers for up to 3 years if the pot is deep enough for their roots to fill out.

-- Choose a pot that is 8-12 inches in diameter and at least 8 inches deep.
+- Choose a pot that is 8 to 12 inches in diameter and at least 8 inches deep.
 The deeper the better, since daffodil roots like to reach down about 12 inches.
 Make sure it has drainage holes.

 - Place the bulbs around the pot, close but not touching, so that their points are just below the rim of the pot.

 - Lightly cover the bulbs with soil and water well.

-- Move the container to a cool, dark spot where the temperature remains steadily around 40-45 F. for 12-15 weeks.
-If you want to make it really easy on yourself bury the container and lift it in early spring.
+- Move the container to a cool, dark spot where the temperature remains steadily around 40 to 45 F for 12 to 15 weeks.
+If you want to make it really easy on yourself, bury the container and lift it in early spring.

 - Water whenever the soil feels dry.

-- After the chilling period, move the container to a sunny, but cool (55-65 F.) spot and continue watering.
+- After the chilling period, move the container to a sunny, but cool (55 to 65 F) spot and continue watering.

-- When leaves emerge, the container can be moved into indirect sun, but still keep it cool.
+- When leaves emerge, the container can be moved into indirect sunlight, but keep it cool.
 Warm temperatures will diminish flowering.

 - Continue watering whenever the soil feels dry.